projectcalico/calico/networking/determine-best-networking.md

 If you are using an overlay network for your cluster, then pod IPs are not normally routable outside of the cluster.

-If you aren’t using an overlay network, then whether pod IPs are routable outside of the cluster depends on what combination of CNI plugins, cloud provider integrations, or (for on-prem) BGP peering with the physical network, is being used.
+If you aren't using an overlay network, then whether pod IPs are routable outside of the cluster depends on what combination of CNI plugins, cloud provider integrations, or (for on-prem) BGP peering with the physical network, is being used.

 #### BGP
 BGP (Border Gateway Protocol) is a standards based networking protocol for sharing routes across a network.
-It’s one of the fundamental building blocks of the internet, with exceptional scaling characteristics.
+It's one of the fundamental building blocks of the internet, with exceptional scaling characteristics.

 {{site.prodname}} has built in support for BGP.
 In an on-prem deployment, this allows {{site.prodname}} to peer with the physical network (typically to Top or Rack routers) to exchange routes, making a non-overlay network where pod IP addresses routable across the broader network, just like any other workload attached to the network.

 ### About {{site.prodname}} Networking
-{{site.prodname}}’s flexible modular architecture for networking includes the following.
+{{site.prodname}}'s flexible modular architecture for networking includes the following.

 **{{site.prodname}} CNI network plugin**

-The {{site.prodname}} CNI network plugin connects pods to the host network namespace’s L3 routing using a pair of virtual ethernet devices (veth pair).
+The {{site.prodname}} CNI network plugin connects pods to the host network namespace's L3 routing using a pair of virtual ethernet devices (veth pair).
 This L3 architecture avoids the unnecessary complexity and performance overheads of additional L2 bridges that feature in many other Kubernetes networking solutions.

 **{{site.prodname}} CNI IPAM plugin**